CP1401/Practicals/prac_01/README.md

 In lecture 1, we established that it was **not OK** to work together with others on your assignments for this subject, including the simple rules:
 - Never give someone a copy of your work
 - Never get a copy of someone else’s work
-- ...
-This includes looking at theirs or having someone look at yours
+- This includes looking at theirs or having someone look at yours

 You have to do your own work in order to achieve the learning outcomes.
 However, it's still really helpful and good practice to work with others to understand problems and to discuss solutions.
-You *are* allowed to talk with others about these things... you just can't go too far.
+You **are allowed** to talk with others about these things... you just can't go too far.
 Communication is a big part of IT and it helps to know a little about who you are communicating with.
 It also shows respect for someone if you can learn their name, so we're going to work on that now.

 **External students:** it's a bit different when you're not in the same room, but you can join in on Slack for some things (see below).
 You may also be able to find other people around to join with you physically as appropriate.